WPBeginner

 WordPress will now try to generate the .htaccess file for you.

-In that case, it will show you a message at the bottom of the Settings » Permalinks page, saying that the ‘.htaccess file is not writeable’.
+In some cases, WordPress may not be able to generate the .htaccess file due to a file permissions issue.
+If that’s the case, it will show you a message at the bottom of the Settings » Permalinks page saying that the ‘.htaccess file is not writeable’.

 htaccess file not writeable

-Simply copy and paste this code in a text editor like Notepad.
-After that, you need to save it as .htaccess file on your desktop.
+Simply copy and paste this code into a text editor like Notepad.
+After that, you need to save it as a .htaccess file on your desktop.

 If you get an error while uploading the file, then you need to change the file permission for your root directory.

-Now enter 755 into the file permission dialog box and then try to upload your .htaccess file to the public_html folder.
+You need to enter ‘755’ into the ‘Numeric value’ box and then try to upload your .htaccess file to the public_html folder.

 Changing file permissions via FTP

-We hope this article helped you find .htaccess file on your WordPress site.
-You may also want to see our WordPress troubleshooting guide to learn how to diagnose and fix WordPress issues all by yourself.
+We hope this article has helped you find the .htaccess file on your WordPress site.
+You may also want to see our WordPress troubleshooting guide to fix common WordPress errors and our list of the best WordPress plugins to grow your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.